engineee/docker-oracle-java6/README.md

-# docker-oracle-java6
+# docker-oracle-java6 and firefox
-A Docker Oracle Java 6 Container
+A Docker Oracle Java 6 Container with firefox